X-Vine Models for Multivariate Extremes: Introduction

 An X-vine specification consists of a regular vine sequence $\Vine$, together with, for each edge in the first tree, a bivariate exponent measure or tail copula density, and, for each edge of the subsequent trees, a bivariate copula density, not necessarily stemming from extreme value theory.
 For the example in Fig.~\ref{fig:introvine}, four bivariate exponent measure densities ($\tree_1$) and six bivariate copula densities ($\tree_2,\tree_3,\tree_4$) would be required.
 These bivariate components can be chosen independently from another, without any constraints.
 Our main result shows how to combine bivariate building blocks into a single multivariate exponent measure or tail copula density.
 Further, we show that commonly used parametric models in extreme value analysis are actually examples of such X-vine models.
 We leverage the recursive nature of regular vine sequences both in theory and computations.

 The models constructed in this way turn out to be the tail limits of regular vine copulas.
-For the special case of D-vine copulas, such tail limits were already computed in \citet{joe1996families} and \citet{joe2010tail}, focusing on tail dependence functions rather than densities.
-In \citet{simpson2021geometric}, tails of D-vine and C-vine copulas were investigated from the perspective of the limiting shapes of sample clouds.
+For the special case of D-vine copulas, such tail limits were already computed in \citet{joe1996families} and \citet{joe2010tail}, focusing on tail dependence functions rather than densities. \chng{\cite{li2013extremal} define tail densities and compute those of D-vine copulas in dimensions three and four.} In \citet{simpson2021geometric}, tails of D-vine and C-vine copulas were investigated from the perspective of the limiting shapes of sample clouds.

-X-vine constructions are related to but different from recently proposed graphical models for extremes, either for directed or undirected graphs \citep{gissibl2018max,engelke2020graphical,engelke2022graphical}.
+X-vine constructions are related to but different from recently proposed graphical models for extremes, either for directed or undirected graphs \citep{gissibl2018max,engelke2020graphical,engelke2022graphical,engelke2024graphical}.
 Markov trees \citep{segers2020one,hu2023modelling} are a special case in the intersection of graphical and X-vine models.